Kikobeats/automate-release/README.md

 ![](https://i.imgur.com/nZOE5Vu.png)

-You **can't do** the commit until the format is valid.
-It'll force you to follow a strict format into your git messages.
+You can't do the commit until the format is valid: It'll force you to follow a strict format into your git messages.

 <small>(Actually, you could bypass this step using the `--no-verify` option, but avoid do that).</small>

-Linting commits is also a thing that has to be applied to Pull Requests.
+That's also a thing applicable to Pull Request title:

 ![](https://user-images.githubusercontent.com/39191/31453417-f6da45ae-ae66-11e7-9727-24c69d2fc03b.png)

-Just integrate [commitlintbot](https://github.com/paulirish/commitlintbot) with any project that need to follow the convention.
+In that case, integrate [commitlintbot](https://github.com/paulirish/commitlintbot) with your git project to have the same effect.

 ### Commit Message Guidelines